Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/GroupBy"

-Re-exports all named exports from the "effect/GroupBy" module as "GroupBy".
+Re-exports all named exports from the "effect/GroupBy" module as `GroupBy`.

 **Signature**